Kevin Newman Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 17th in the league.

-- The Red Sox's 4.75 team ERA ranks 25th across all league pitching staffs.
+- The Red Sox have a 4.70 team ERA that ranks 25th among all MLB pitching staffs.

-- The Red Sox allow the third-most home runs in baseball (76 total, 1.4 per game).
+- Red Sox pitchers combine to give up the third-most home runs in baseball (77 total, 1.4 per game).

-- Paxton makes the start for the Red Sox, his fourth of the season.
-He is 1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched.

-- In his most recent time out on Thursday, the lefty went three innings against the Los Angeles Angels, giving up five earned runs while surrendering four hits.
+- The left-hander's last time out was on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 34-year-old has a 5.14 ERA and 12.2 strikeouts per nine innings, while giving up a batting average of .245 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.